 A study in the Journal of Sexual Medicine said that yoga improves all sexual functions in men.
 Yoga helps to increase blood flow to the genital area.
 This will help to improve sexual performance.
 Ready to try yoga now?

-Besides these effects, yoga helps to reduce anxiety which will make you more confident, and, therefore, a little bit more sexy.
+Besides these effects, yoga helps to reduce anxiety which will make you more confident, and, therefore, a little bit sexier.
 I know, yoga is awesome.
-Time to grab your pair of leggins, too!
+Time to grab your pair of leggings, too!

 #5- Yoga Takes You Beyond the Body